 Map all communication for your customer journey.
 Put yourself in the customer’s shoes and ask yourself: How does the customer experience our service?
 Are we enabling them to find answers quickly and easily, and do we inform them if there’s a delay?

 Your findings will paint a clearer picture of your services.
 And again, ask your customers for feedback.
 This time on the journey you created.
 They’ll be the best source to tell you whether you’ve forgotten any interactions.

 You may find out that some customers no longer call the IT service desk because they had a bad experience, and these are the real gems.
 If you can figure out what made them stop sending requests, you can deal with issues at their core, and maybe entice these people back.
 Feedback on your customer journey provides valuable insight into your service delivery and your department’s image – use it.
 For more on customer journeys, you can check out this blog post on how to set them up.

-Hopefully, these 4 steps are helpful.
+Hopefully, these 4 service catalog improvement steps are helpful.
 If you have anything to add, or have questions, please use the comments section below.

 Would you like to read an article on service availability and availability management in ITSM?

 Sumit is the Head of Consultancy at TOPdesk UK, and has worked with service organizations all over the world to improve their service management processes and strategies, from the U.S. and U.K. to Iraq and Kazakhstan.
 He’s also a regular presenter at service management events across the globe.